-The Background Color and Border Colors offer the ability to modify individual cell properties to reflect colors.
+The Background Color or shading and Border Colors offer the ability to modify individual cell properties to reflect colors.
 For reasons of both accessibility standards and usability, we recommend against using colors for tables.

 If you choose to do so, please enter the corresponding Hex code in the box to reflect the desired color.
 In addition to the code, please ensure you add a # in front.
 For example, the properly entered hex code #00000 will display the color black.
 00000 will not display the desired colors.